Privacy

 General Public

 Our “Contact Us” and “Feedback” pages, ask for your name, email address and phone number.
 These details are then sent to either info@gbni.co.uk or nationalsecretary@gbni.co.uk for the recipient to respond to your request.
-Once actioned the email will be deleted or maybe stored on file if GBNI deem it necessary.
+Once actioned the email will be deleted or may be stored on file if GBNI deems it necessary.

 GBNI ask all customers to register with our online shop.
-We collect and store the following information - name, billing address, postal address, email, telephone number, GB Company and order history.
+We collect and store the following information - name, billing address, postal address, email, telephone number, GB company and order history.
 You can log into your account at any time and update your details.
-We use this information to fulfil orders, follow up order queries, manage stock and email customers with shop notices regarding extra openings or closures.
+We use this information to fulfil orders, follow up on order queries, manage stock and email customers with shop notices regarding extra openings or closures.
 We use both Royal Mail and DPD Courier Services to dispatch our orders.
-We do not share personal data with Royal Mail as we operate a franking service on-site for all orders under £4.60 in postage charges.
+We do not share personal data with Royal Mail as we operate a franking service on-site.
 For larger orders being sent through our DPD Courier service, we input the customer’s name, postal address, order number and email address into the DPD CDS Shipping Solutions Application which is on an encrypted PC.
-If you do not wish to use the courier service, you may collect your order in store or contact customerservices@gbni.co.uk to arrange payment of any additional postage charges applied by Royal Mail for larger orders.
+If you do not wish to use the courier service, you may collect your order in-store or contact customerservices@gbni.co.uk to arrange payment of any additional postage charges applied by Royal Mail for larger orders.

-Leaders of GBNI affiliated companies are asked to register to use a leaders only part of the site for access to resources, paperwork and other promotional materials for viewing and download.
+Leaders of GBNI-affiliated companies are asked to register to use a Leaders-only part of the site for access to leader only items on the shop, resources, paperwork, online booking and other promotional materials for viewing and download.
 We collect and store their name, email address and GB company name for this purpose.
-GBNI only requires the requested personal information to ensure those applying for access to this area are registered leaders on the GBNI WebFiling database.
+GBNI only requires the requested personal information to ensure those applying for access to this area are registered leaders on the GBNI My Brigade database.
 You can delete your account at any point by contacting info@gbni.co.uk.

 Online Booking

-Leaders of GBNI affiliated companies may use our online booking system to book training courses and other events.
-We collect and store the name, company name, district number, email address telephone number and other requirements eg. dietary or access.
+Leaders of GBNI-affiliated companies may use our online booking system to book training courses and other events.
+We collect and store the name, company name, district number, email address, mobile number and other requirements e.g. dietary or access.
 This information is used to fulfil the booking.
 The information may be placed onto an excel register and used for the purpose of the activity.
 This data is stored on an external secure server and will be deleted after the event.
 All paper registers if containing personal data will be destroyed after the event.
-Reminder emails/texts may be sent to the participant prior to the event.
-GBNI uses a secure text messaging service for the purpose of sending bulk texts.
+Reminder emails/texts may be sent to the participant before the event.
+GBNI provides a text messaging reminder service through Google contacts on a secure mobile device owned by GBNI and stored at GBHQ.

-The data collected in this area is held for the sole purpose of GBNI and will not be distributed to any third party organisations.
-GBNI only requires the requested personal information for all current registered leaders for insurance purposes and making contact for any GBNI related business.
+The data collected in this area is held for the sole purpose of GBNI and will not be distributed to any third-party organisations.
+GBNI only requires the requested personal information for all currently registered Leaders for insurance purposes and making contact for any GBNI-related business.
 The database is a web-based service hosted on a secure external server and is maintained by our web support company Flint Studios.
-The database has a separate log in feature that can only be accessed by approved users and is directly managed by GBHQ administration staff.
+The database has a separate login feature that can only be accessed by approved users and is directly managed by GBHQ administration staff.

-• Company – Only your Captain or Correspondent can access and amend the data held under the named company.
+1. Company – Only your Captain and/or Correspondent can access and amend the data held under the named company.

-• District – Only the District Secretary can access and amend data regarding the District.
+3. District – Only the District Secretary can access and amend data regarding the district.
 However, she cannot amend any of the personal data.
-Company admins, can view contact details only of their District Personnel and Company contacts in line with permissions granted by each personnel for GBNI to display.
+Company admins, can view contact details only of their district personnel and company contacts in line with permissions granted by each personnel for GBNI to display.

-• HQ – Only GBHQ staff have access to this area which give full access to all areas for all companies and leaders data.
+4. HQ – Only GBHQ staff have access to this area which gives full access to all areas for all companies and Leaders' data.
 Staff can amend all details and generate reports that are useful for the management of administration for the organisation.

-All current leaders must complete a Leader Annual Consent Form giving clear consent to share their personal information with GBNI.
-We ask for name, address, contact numbers, email, date of birth and general information regarding the leaders rank, training, AccessNI and contact consent approvals.
-A leader can ask their Captain/Correspondent to update or remove their details at any point or alternatively they can contact info@gbni.co.uk to make the requested changes.
+All current Leaders must complete a Leader Annual Consent Form giving clear consent to share their personal information with GBNI.
+We ask for name, address, contact numbers, email, date of birth and general information regarding the Leaders rank, training, AccessNI and contact consent approvals.
+A Leader can either log in to their account and update their own details, ask their Captain/Correspondent to update or remove their details at any point, or contact info@gbni.co.uk to make the requested changes.

 The Captain/Correspondent can opt into our GBNI email address that can be allocated to each GB company to increase online security.

-Our WebFiling also links appointed leaders to their District and Executive roles.
-District roles are outlined in the District Booklets provided to GBHQ in June of each year by each District.
-GBNI Executive roles are appointed through the election process carried out by Brigade Council.
-Each leader holding a role at either level must complete a Personal Data Declaration Form to confirm how GBNI are allowed to use your personal data for this role.
-This data is only accessible by allocated admin users.
+My Brigade also links appointed Leaders to their District and Board of Trustee roles.
+District roles are outlined in the District Booklets provided to GBHQ in June of each year by each district.
+GBNI Board of Trustee roles are appointed through the election process carried out by Brigade Council.
+Each Leader holding a role at either level must complete a Personal Data Declaration Form to confirm how GBNI are allowed to use their personal data for this role.

-All details for resigning leaders on the WebFiling database associated to the named GB Company must be removed annually by their Company Captain/Correspondent.
-Please note that our online WebFiling system does not retain an archive system and is stored on a secure external server.
+All details for resigning Leaders on the My Leaders database associated to the named GB company must be removed annually by their company Captain/Correspondent.
+Please note that our online My Brigade system does not retain an archive system and is stored on a secure external server.
 Manual returns will be kept securely on file at GBHQ for a period of two years after which point these returns will be destroyed.

 Bulk Text Messaging Service

-GBNI operates a bulk text messaging service to the follow recipients:
+GBNI operates a bulk text messaging service to the following recipients:

 • GB Captains/Correspondents/Chaplains/Officer Bearers – for general reminders of deadlines and upcoming news, events and training in GBNI.